fedenicolo/PCSC_fourier/README.md

    cmake -DDOCUMENTATION=ON ..
    make doc_doxygen
    ```
-   You must create the docs directory exactly as specified since the DOXYFILE will put the built documentation in this directory.
+   You must create the docs directory exactly as specified since the DOXYFILE will put the built documentation in this
+   directory.
 It will not create this directory by itself!!
-The documentation will be created in the `docs` directory.
+The html documentation will be created in the `docs\html`
+   directory.
+Open the `index.html` file to view the documentation.

+### Possible Build Problems
+- If the building of lame or mpg123 fails for any reason.
+Delete the `lame-3.100` and `mpg123-1.32.8` directories from
+  the root directory as well as the build directory.
+Then download the mpg123-1.32.8 from this
+  [link](https://sourceforge.net/projects/mpg123/files/mpg123/1.32.8/) and the lame-3.100 from this
+  [link](https://sourceforge.net/projects/lame/files/lame/3.100/).
+Unzip them and place them in the root directory, then
+  run the build process again.

 ## Typical program execution and usage